If you are a medical coder, you may assign some of these ICD-10-CM codes during the holiday season.

-But it can also be the most difficult time of the year for many people.
-Between end-of-the-year deadlines, loss of a loved one, family conflicts, divorce, and loneliness, the holidays can be stressful.
-And the coronavirus disease (COVID-19) has not made this year any less stressful and unique.
+But the holidays can also be the most challenging time of the year for many people due to end-of-the-year deadlines, loss of a loved one, family conflicts, divorce, and loneliness.
+And the coronavirus disease (COVID-19) is still not totally behind us, so that can still add some stress.

 Some people may also enjoy too many yummy treats and partake in too much of Aunt Helen’s famous eggnog.